alimaryam10/PhilMoralPsych-Lab-Resources/docs/index.md

 **Got questions?
 Spotted something that needs updating?**
 Contact your lab manager - we're here to help!

-*Maintained by the Oxford Uehiro XPhi Lab Team*
+*Maintained by the Philosophical Moral Psychology Lab Team @ the Uehiro Oxford Institute*